ygda-org/programming-guide/sections/section-1.md

 ## Player Setup
 1) From the Scene Dock, create the new player scene by pressing `Other Node` and add a `CharacterBody2D` node to the current scenes
-    - A `ChracterBody2D` node is used for implementing moving objects, since this is the first node in this scene, it will automatically become the root node
+    - A `ChracterBody2D` node is used for implementing moving objects and, since this is the first node in this scene, it will automatically become the root node
 2) Double click on this newly created node and rename it to player
     - Always rename your root nodes as soon as possible to keep everything neat!
-3) Right click on the root player node and add a 'Sprite2D' node as a child of it.
+3) Right click on the root player node and add a 'Sprite2D' node as a child.
 ![player with sprite](../images/section-1/player_with_sprite.png)
-4) From the asset file in the Filesystem, drag the `idle c.png` into the `Texture` field of the `Sprite2D` in the Inspector.
+4) From the asset file in the Filesystem, drag `idle c.png` into the `Texture` field of the `Sprite2D` in the Inspector.
 ![sprite in inspector](../images/section-1/sprite_inspector.png)
 5) Now, we need a hitbox for our player.
-Add a `CollisionShape2d` as a child of the player node.
+Add a `CollisionShape2D` as a child of the player node.
 ![player with collision](../images/section-1/player_with_collision.png)
-6) The `CollisionShape2d` still doesn't have a shape yet.
+6) The `CollisionShape2D` still doesn't have a shape yet.
 In the inspector, select the shape field dropdown and select `New RectangleShape2D`.
-Then resize the blue rectangle in the Scene Dock to fit the player sprite.
+Then, resize the blue rectangle in the Scene Dock to fit the player sprite.
 ![player hitbox](../images/section-1/player_hitbox.png)

-Now, save these scene as `player.tscn` with `Control + S` or from the `Scene` tab from the top-leftmost bar.
-You should create a scenes folder for better organization.
+Now, save these scenes as `player.tscn` by pressing `Control + S` or using the `Scene` tab from the top-leftmost bar.
+You should also create a scenes folder for better organization.
 ![organized filesystem](../images/section-1/organized_filesystem.png)

 You have made a basic player scene!
-See how you add different nodes to a parent achieve different purposes like hitboxes or sprites?
+See how you can add different nodes to a parent to achieve different purposes like hitboxes or sprites?
 This is called 'Composition' and is used commonly used in godot to build modular and reusable game objects.

-Excrept from [gotut.net](https://www.gotut.net/composition-in-godot-4/): **Composition is a design principle that involves creating complex objects by combining simpler, reusable components.
+Excerpt from [gotut.net](https://www.gotut.net/composition-in-godot-4/): **Composition is a design principle that involves creating complex objects by combining simpler, reusable components.
 Using components has the following advantages:**

 - Reusability: Components can be reused across different parts of the game.
 - Modularity: Components are independent, allowing you to mix and match them as needed.